PDmatrix/dmatrix.dev/content/blog/my-favorite-note-taking-app-for-programmers.md

 Also, it's very easy to setup a cloud storage so you can use Boostnote on multiple devices.

-As for the iOS and Android
+As for the iOS and Android, Boostnote had an app, but it was [closed](https://github.com/BoostIO/boostnote-mobile#temporary-stop).
+> Code quality is too bad and the original maintainer left this project quite ago

 Overall, I really like Boostnote, and personally, I think that this is the best note-taking app for programmers.